Dimev/lodtree/README.md

 tree.complete_update();
 ```

+## Roadmap
-### Roadmap
+### 0.2.0:
  - Support getting "edited" chunks, via also passing along a region in which chunks would be edited.
-HAS BUGS
+PARTIALLY DONE, NEEDS DOCS
  - caching DONE
  - iterators for all chunk data accessing methods.
-DONE, just needs docs
+DONE, NEEDS DOCS
+ - getting a chunk by position HAS BUGS
+### 0.3.0:
+ - progressive loading (double bounds check, one for when to subdivide and one for when to merge, as well as limit on the amount of things we can add at a time)
+ - no-std (although alloc will be required here)

 ## License
 Licensed under either of

  * Apache License, Version 2.0